 Lawlessness (Gk. anomia) is activity bereft of God’s guidance and in violation of his law. sin is lawlessness.
 Even Christians sin (1:9; 2:1), so it may seem like a trivial matter.
 But to disregard sin’s grave implications is disastrous.

-Jesus appeared in order to take away sins, not only so that sin might be forgiven (1:9) but also so that it might cease to exercise its tyrannical bondage. in him there is no sin.
+Jesus appeared in order to take away sins, not only so that sin might be forgiven (1:9) but also so that it might cease to exercise its tyrannical bondage.
 A reminder that “God is light” (1:5), and his Son embodies his sinlessness.

-No one who abides … keeps on sinning.
-True followers of Christ do not recklessly and habitually violate what their anointing (2:20, 27) has planted within them (see note on 3:9–10).
+True followers of Christ do not recklessly and habitually violate what their anointing (2:20, 27) has planted within them.
 Those who do habitually sin have neither seen him nor known him.
 They are not genuine Christians.

 Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned—for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
 Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.
 But the free gift is not like the trespass.
 For if many died through one man's trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many.